Stop believing privilege is the key to early retirement

-When it comes to early retirement, is it luck or good decision-making that ultimately provides the option to quit the rat race early?
+When it comes to early retirement, is it pure luck or good decision-making that makes it possible for so many people to quit the rat race early?
 How much influence does good fortune really have?

 My short answer to that question?
 Some.

 Here is my longer answer - The thought that achieving financial independence and early retirement is a "privilege" strikes me as an arrogant and unfriendly way to describe early retirement.
 The problem is "privilege" makes it seem as though early retirement is only handed to those who are worthy enough, and that's not the message that we in the early retirement community want to give out.